José Núñez de Cáceres

-José Núñez de Cáceres y Albor (March 14, 1772 – September 11, 1846) was a Dominican politician and writer.
-He is known for being the leader of the independence movement against Spain in 1821 and the only president of the short-lived Republic of Spanish Haiti, which existed from December 1, 1821, to February 9, 1822.
-This period was known as the ephemeral independence because it quickly ended with the Unification of Hispaniola under the Haitian government.
+José Núñez de Cáceres y Albor (March 14, 1772 – September 11, 1846) was a Dominican revolutionary and writer.
+Known for being the leader of the first Dominican independence movement against Spain in 1821, his actions preceded the Dominican War of Independence.

 Before its independence, while Spain exercised a perfunctory rule over the east side of Hispaniola, Núñez de Cáceres pioneered the use of literature as a weapon for social protest and anti-colonial politics.
 He was also the first Dominican fabulist and one of the first criollo storytellers in Spanish America.
 Many of his works appeared in his own satirical newspaper, El Duende, the second newspaper created in Santo Domingo.
+He was only president of the short-lived Republic of Spanish Haiti, which existed from December 1, 1821, to February 9, 1822.
+This period was known as the ephemeral independence because it quickly ended with the Haitian Military Occupation of Santo Domingo.

 Early years

-José Núñez de Cáceres Albor was born on March 14, 1772, in Santo Domingo.
-He was the son of 2nd Lt.
-Francisco Núñez de Cáceres and María Albor Polanco.
-His mother died a few days after his birth.
-He had two older brothers: Pedro and Gerónimo.
-He was raised by his aunt María Núñez de Cáceres.
-Since his childhood, Núñez de Cáceres showed a great interest in education, but his father, a farmer, wanted his son to dedicate himself to working the field.
-Núñez de Cáceres was raised in a very poor family and he had to study using the books of his classmates.
-He earned some money by helping his aunt sell doves that an acquaintance hunted.
-In 1795, despite early obstacles, Nuñez de Cáceres finished his studies in law at age 23.
-He then defended notable people in court and became a professor at the University of Santo Tomás de Aquino.